This is the maintenance schedule for the Ducati Scrambler 800, otherwise known as just the “Ducati Scrambler”.

 The Ducati Scrambler family started in 2015 with the 800 series (with an 803cc L-twin engine), and has expanded today to include smaller ones (the Sixty2) and larger (the Ducati Scrambler 1100).

-They’re not officially known as the Ducati Scrambler 800… they’re just known as the Ducati Scrambler.
-But then the bigger one came along in 2018!
+It’s not officially known as the Ducati Scrambler 800… it’s just known as the Ducati Scrambler.
+But then the bigger one came along in 2018, and “800” helps disambiguate.

-The maintenance schedule for most of the Ducati Scrambler motorcycles is the same — even the same between the 800 and 1100 series.
+The maintenance schedule for most of the Ducati Scrambler motorcycles is the same — even between the 800 and 1100 series (though they have different parts).
 They are both air- and oil-cooled L-twins with 2-valve desmodromic engines, just different capacities.

 The schedule below does not apply to the Ducati Scrambler Sixty2.
 That schedule is almost identical — but the intervals are different.

-Thus this maintenance schedule applies to all models of the Ducati Scrambler from 2015-2020.
+Thus this maintenance schedule applies to all models of the Ducati Scrambler from 2015 onward.

 This includes the Ducati Scrambler Icon, Dark, Full Throttle, Desert Sled, and Urban Enduro — the changes between the models are outside the engine/drivetrain and don’t impact the maintenance schedule.